Teradata/developer-resources/docs/advanced/jupyterlab/index.md

 - [Run it locally](/docs/advanced/jupyterlab/run-jupyterlab-docker.md) in a Docker container

 :::note
-The [QuickStart](/docs/advanced/quickstart) includes JupterLab.
+The [QuickStart](/docs/advanced/quickstart) includes JupyterLab.
 If you plan to use the QuickStart, you do not need to install JupyterLab separately.
 :::